pmocal/alligator-zest/README.md

 We added a `v-on:click` to each image firing the `highlight()` method.
 This method makes the image you click on enlarge while keeping the others thumbnail sized.
 How does it do it?
 It sets the `id` of the clicked image to `"theater"` which has a larger width.
 Then, it gets the sibling nodes of the parent node of the image, the `li` with the `v-for` in it.
 It goes into all of these `li` tags and sets their respective `img` tag's `id` to a null string to make sure that only one `img` has the `"theater"` `id` at any given time.

-Now this is cool but still not exactly what we see on the web; how can we get the enlarged image to be a big display, say under the 5 thumbnails?
-Then we would have a roll of thumbnails with the selected image enlarged to a real theater size.
+This is cool but it is still not  what we see on the web; how can we get the enlarged image to be a big display, say under the 5 thumbnails?
+The end result would be a roll of thumbnails with the selected image enlarged to a real theater size right below.

 We're going to add the following: